sympy/scipy-2016-tutorial/source/introduction.rst

 In this case SymPy automatically rewrote the input expression and gave its canonical form, which is ``x + 1`` once again.
 This is a very important
-behaviour: all expressions are subject to automatic evaluation, during which SymPy tries to find a canonical form for expressions, but it doesn't apply "heroic" measures to achieve this goal.
+behavior: all expressions are subject to automatic evaluation, during which SymPy tries to find a canonical form for expressions, but it doesn't apply "heroic" measures to achieve this goal.
 For example the following expression::